I’m curious about what people are looking for in their e-learning authoring tools.

 Proposing a community-defined set of simplified e-learning development standards that can be viewed more as ‘rules of thumb’ than law.

 Today Rapid Intake announced a new service named Unison.
 Out of curiosity, I perused the Rapid Intake site to read more about Unison. […] I certainly don’t mean to beat up on whoever designed their site, but as a company whose business is publishing web-based documents, this website gives me zero confidence in the quality of their product.

-Buckle your seatbelts, you may not like this statement: Most e-learning tools do not promote the creation of effective courses, do not promote web standards, and do not promote accessibility; they merely make cookie-cutter course development easier for technically inexperienced course developers.
+Most e-learning tools do not promote the creation of effective courses, web standards, or accessibility; they merely make cookie-cutter course development easier for technically inexperienced course developers.

 Here are my first impressions of Captivate 3’s improvements and new features.